bart-git21/TS-Nuxt-Pinia-Tailwind--Englishh/README.md

-# Nuxt application for english leerning
+# Nuxt application for english learning

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.